 Doughnut are Satan’s Minions

 Doughnuts are one of those things that are very hard to resist.
-They are exceptional delicious and I might even say addictive but they are also poison to your waistline.
-They make you feel good with a euphoria that is to some as addictive as heroine.
-There is nothing like the smell of the inside of a Krispy Kreme when the “Hot Doughnuts” sign is one and the sugar fortified oval delights are being covered with that lard and sugar filled glaze.
+They are exceptionally delicious and I might even say addictive but they are also poisoned to your waistline.
+They make you feel good with a euphoria that is to some as addictive as heroin.
+There is nothing like the smell of the inside of a Krispy Kreme when the “Hot Doughnuts” sign is one and the sugar fortified oval delights are being covered with that lard and sugar-filled glaze.
 It is quite simply mesmerizing to the tastebuds.

 Reasons to Avoid Doughnuts: